art-framework/core/docs/developer/README.md

 However if you want to go deeper down the rabitt hole, head to the detailed documentation of each ART component.

-> [!NOTE]
-> Take a look at the [art-example](https://github.com/art-framework/art-examples) project if you are the guy that prefers pure code examples instead of long text.

 ## Dependencies

 You only need to depend on the `io.art-framework.core:api` dependency using the [jitpack repository](https://jitpack.io/).